WPoelman/ud-boxer/README.md

   --store_penman
 ```

-This will recursively go through all PMB docs, do all possible operations on the data and generates all required files to run inference with.
+This will recursively go through all PMB docs, do all possible operations on the data and generate all required files to run inference.

 For more details and additional options, run `main.py --help`.